Mickey-Zhaang/ExamWell-24/README.md

 * Once all dependencies have been installed, start a virtual environment (venv) by typing `source .venv/Scripts/activate` in the terminal
 * In /ExamWell-24 directory open terminal and type `cd backend` to move into /backend
-* run app.py thorugh `python app.py` and split the terminal into 2 becuase we need this server running
+* run app.py through `python app.py` and split the terminal into 2 becuase we need this server running
 * use the second terminal to change directories back to /ExamWell-24 with `cd ..` and move into /frontend through `cd frontend`
 * there start the server with `npm run dev` and it should take you to the home page in your browser